 Why visit Siena

 Siena is likely Italy’s loveliest medieval city and a trip worth making even if you are in Tuscany for just a few days.
-Movie audiences worldwide can see Siena and the Palio in the James Bond movie, Quantum of Solace.
+Movie audiences worldwide can see Siena and the Palio in the James Bond movie Quantum of Solace.

-You can only say you’ve been to Tuscany with visiting Siena, which varies significantly from Florence.
+You can only say you’ve been to Tuscany while visiting Siena, which varies significantly from Florence.
 This beautiful medieval town boasts a rich history of art and cultural traditions.
 Start your day in the heart of the city, Piazza del Campo.
 This shell-shaped square is renowned for its incomparable beauty and is the town’s civic center.
-Here you can see the lovely Fonte Gaia and climb up to the top of the Torre del Mangia.
+Here, you can see the lovely Fonte Gaia and climb up to the top of the Torre del Mangia.
 There are over 400 steps, but it offers stunning views.
 Furthermore, you can buy a combined ticket to the Civic Museum, which displays a spectacular collection of art and frescoes.
 Twice a year, Piazza del Campo hosts the celebrated Palio di Siena, where ten horses representing the central districts compete during a race around the square.

 If you have enough time after lunch, spend your afternoon visiting other sights in Siena, including the Duomo, to admire the masterpieces of Donatello, Michelangelo, and Pinturicchio and the stunning baptismal font inside the Baptistery.